christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Chapter 3: The Asii Global Lexicon (Proving their Reach)**

-**Chapter 4: The Dragon Cult**
-- 4.1 Seals and Tamgas

-**Chapter 5: The Master Timeline — A Complete Chronology of the Dragon Empire**
+**Chapter 4: The Master Timeline — A Complete Chronology of the Dragon Empire**
-- 5.1 The Primordial Patriarch: Ateas the Scythian (c.
+- 4.1 The Primordial Patriarch: Ateas the Scythian (c.
 429–339 BCE)

 ### Part 3: The Dragon Bloodline & The Bosphoran Connection

-**Chapter 6: Rome On the Bosphorus River**
+**Chapter 5: Rome On the Bosphorus River**

-**Chapter 7: The Imperial Avatar System: Numismatic Proof and Aliases**
+**Chapter 6: The Imperial Avatar System: Numismatic Proof and Aliases**
-- 7.1 The Numismatic Key: Coins of a Global Empire
+- 6.1 The Numismatic Key: Coins of a Global Empire

--
-**Chapter 8: The Later Dragon Bloodline Descendants** 8.1 Ancient Alias Names List
+**Chapter 7: The Later Dragon Bloodline Descendants**
+- 7.1 Ancient Alias Names List
-- 8.2 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator
+- 7.2 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator
-- 8.3 Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus
+- 7.3 Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus
-- 8.3.1 Julius Caesar was a Title
+- 7.3.1 Julius Caesar was a Title
-- 8.3.2 Julius Caesar aka Asander's Suspected Aliases
+- 7.3.2 Julius Caesar aka Asander's Suspected Aliases
-- 8.4 Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor
+- 7.4 Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor
-- 8.5 Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I
+- 7.5 Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I
-- 8.6 Ptolemy XIV Philopator aka Amyntas Nikator aka Amyntas, King of Galatia
+- 7.6 Ptolemy XIV Philopator aka Amyntas Nikator aka Amyntas, King of Galatia
-- 8.6.1 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?
+- 7.6.1 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?
-- 8.7 Alexander, son of King Herod aka Alexander Helios aka Juba II
+- 7.7 Alexander, son of King Herod aka Alexander Helios aka Juba II
-- 8.8 The Successor Generations
+- 7.8 The Successor Generations
-- 8.9 Izates II, King of Adiabene
+- 7.9 Izates II, King of Adiabene
-- 8.10 Tiberius Julius Sauromates II
+- 7.10 Tiberius Julius Sauromates II
-- 8.11 Simon Bar Kokhba
+- 7.11 Simon Bar Kokhba

-**Chapter 9: Roman and Biblical Name and Title Decodings**
+**Chapter 8: Roman and Biblical Name and Title Decodings**

 ### Part 4: The Alexandrian Synthesis

-**Chapter 10: The Alexandrian School**
+**Chapter 9: The Alexandrian School**
-- 10.1 Serapis Cult
+- 9.1 Serapis Cult
-- 10.2 Religion as an Operating System for the Ancient World
+- 9.2 Religion as an Operating System for the Ancient World
-- 10.3 Judaism
+- 9.3 Judaism
-- 10.4 Location of Ancient Jerusalem (Hiero-Solyma)
+- 9.4 Location of Ancient Jerusalem (Hiero-Solyma)
-- 10.5 Modern Jews
+- 9.5 Modern Jews

 ### Part 5: The Flavian Dynasty and the Creation of Christianity

-**Chapter 11: The Flavian Dynasty**
+**Chapter 10: The Flavian Dynasty**
-- 11.1: The Invention of Christianity
+- 10.1: The Invention of Christianity

 ### Part 6: The Demographic Erasure of the Scythian-Aryan Hegemony

-**Chapter 12: Plagues and Biological Warfare**
+**Chapter 11: Plagues and Biological Warfare**

-**Chapter 13: The Flavians and Demographic Replacement (c.
+**Chapter 12: The Flavians and Demographic Replacement (c.
 50 BCE – 300 CE)**

-**Chapter 14: China: The Han Synthesis and the Tartarian Genocide**
+**Chapter 13: China: The Han Synthesis and the Tartarian Genocide**

-**Chapter 15: Ancient India: The Mauryan Mirage**
+**Chapter 14: Ancient India: The Mauryan Mirage**

-**Chapter 16: The Middle East and North Africa: Invasions and Slave Colonization (250–650 CE)**
+**Chapter 15: The Middle East and North Africa: Invasions and Slave Colonization (250–650 CE)**

-**Chapter 17: Where Did The Scythian Aryans Go?
+**Chapter 16: Where Did The Scythian Aryans Go?
 The Refugia**

 ### Part 7: Rewriting History

-**Chapter 18: Rewriting History**
+**Chapter 17: Rewriting History**

-**Chapter 19: Inventing Ancient Greece**
+**Chapter 18: Inventing Ancient Greece**

-**Chapter 20: The 'Achaemenid' Empire is the Parthian Empire**
+**Chapter 19: The 'Achaemenid' Empire is the Parthian Empire**

-**Chapter 21: Fabricating 'Ancient' Egypt**
+**Chapter 20: Fabricating 'Ancient' Egypt**

-**Chapter 22: Rome: The Phantom Empire on the Tiber**
+**Chapter 21: Rome: The Phantom Empire on the Tiber**

-**Chapter 23: The Renaissance Forgery (14th–16th centuries CE)**
+**Chapter 22: The Renaissance Forgery (14th–16th centuries CE)**

-**Chapter 24: The Jesuit Operation (16th–18th centuries)**
+**Chapter 23: The Jesuit Operation (16th–18th centuries)**

 ### Part 8: Sects of the Imperial Cult

-**Chapter 25: Identifying the Flavian Scribes**
+**Chapter 24: Identifying the Flavian Scribes**
-- 25.1 Christianity
+- 24.1 Christianity
-- 25.2 The Cult of Antinous
+- 24.2 The Cult of Antinous
-- 25.3 Islam
+- 24.3 Islam

 ### Conclusion